ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 ## How it works

-AI Actions LTS update relies on an extensible AI framework written in PHP.
-The framework package is responsible for gathering information from various sources, such as AI action types, AI action configurations, and contextual details like SiteAccess, user details, locale settings, and more.
+AI Actions LTS update relies on an extensible AI framework, which is responsible for gathering information from various sources, such as AI action types, AI action configurations, and contextual details like SiteAccess, user details, locale settings, and more.
 This data can then be combined with user input.
 It's then passed to a service connector, such as the default OpenAI connector, for final processing on [[= product_name =]] side.
 The service connector wraps all data into a prompt or another suitable format and sends it to an external AI service.